Gangs of New York (2002) / Drama-Thriller

 Screenplay: Jay Cocks, Steven Zaillian, Kenneth Logerman

-The film starts off in the middle of the 19th Century, where a young boy named Amsterdam witnesses his father's death at the hands of Bill "the Butcher" (Day-Lewis), the meanest of the gang leaders of the times.
-The young boy is whisked away to exile, but years later, a grown man, Amsterdam (DiCaprio) is back to seek out revenge in a New York borough under the iron thumb of Bill.
+The film starts off in the middle of the 19th Century, where a young boy named Amsterdam witnesses his father's death at the hands of Bill "the Butcher" (Day-Lewis, The Boxer), the meanest of the gang leaders of the times.
+The young boy is whisked away to exile, but years later, a grown man, Amsterdam (DiCaprio, The Beach) is back to seek out revenge in a New York borough under the iron thumb of Bill.
 Bill's gangs firmly believes that they are Native New Yorkers, and despise the incorporation of different races and immigrating peoples to their province.
 Amsterdam manages to work his way into Bill's gang, eventually becoming a sort of right-hand-man, but always keeping the memory of his father clearly in mind to fuel his fury.

 Gangs of New York is an impressive period piece, with gorgeous costume work, gargantuan and highly detailed sets, and sumptuous music that perfectly recreates the look and feel of the times.
 Inhabiting this, the hundreds of extras which were employed makes this a large and sweeping endeavor, a true labor of love by all involved.
 The cast is equally as formidable, with terrific performances by almost all of the members involved.
 It's been a while since Scorsese has been in the forefront of directors, but Gangs should easily put his name right back in the pantheon when listing the great talents working today.